Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Average Height: 85 – 135 centimeters (3 – 4 feet)

 Argali is the largest living wild sheep that can grow as tall as 135 centimeters (4 feet) tall.
 This breed is native to the highlands of Central Asia where their name literally means “wild sheep” in Mongolian.
-There are 9 argali subspecies in total, and there habitats range from extreme arctic and alpine tundra to grassy mountains.
+There are 9 argali subspecies in total, and their habitats range from extreme arctic and alpine tundra to grassy mountains.
 The general coloration of this breed ranges from dark gray-brown and reddish-brown to light yellow.
 Both ewes and rams have horns, but the males have longer horns than the females.
 Pamir Argali or Marco Polo Argali is the most famous subspecies with the longest horns that measure over 190 centimeters long.

 The rams use their long and massive horns to compete with one another while females have smaller horns.
 Adult male and female argali sheep live in separate herds except during the brief mating season.
 Although argali sheep have long legs and are good at running, they still cannot escape the threats to their lives.
 As the world’s largest sheep, many trophy hunters seek to hunt them has been going on for years.
 Argali is considered a near threatened species due to domestic livestock ranching, habitat loss, and hunting for horns and meats.
 Another main threat is poaching them for their horns to use in traditional Chinese medicines.